 public bodies (and others discharging public functions, such as

 - Eliminating unlawful discrimination.

 - Fostering good relations.

-Specific duties within the Act require fit-for-purpose equality
+Specific duties within the Act require fit-for-purpose

-evidence when making their assessments.
+relevant evidence when making their assessments.